JoeKarlsson/graphql-workshop/README.md

 ## GraphQL + Mongoose + React Workshop

-This repository contains the workshop on GraphQL and PostgreSQL, first given at Strange Loop 2016.
+This repository contains the workshop on creating a GraphQL in JavaScript, first given at Mexico Now in 2018.

 ### Step 1 - Environment Setup